rstacruz/til-2013/_posts/2015-02-18-rails-inline-partials.md

 ---
 title: Inline partials
 tags: [Ruby]
+description: |
+  Organize long views into smaller sub-views with this tip.
 ---

 Ever find it annoying to have really long blocks of code being hard to parse in your head?